chrskerr/chrskerr/README.md

 ### Hey I’m Chris 👋

-I've been a software engineer for four years professionally, plus over a decade of professional business experience, including a number of years in technical sales roles.
+I've been a software engineer for four years professionally, plus over a decade of other business experience, including a number of years in technical sales roles.

-I am confident with both the technical and business aspects of engineering.
-In my roles I have been responsible for code architecture, feature planning, driving the development of large features, and coaching junior developers.
-My business experience allows me to communicate with the broader team and allows me to take a more senior approach to my engineering.
+In my roles I have been responsible for code architecture, stakeholder communications, feature planning, driving the development of large features, and coaching junior developers.
+My business experience allows me to communicate effectively with non-technical stakeholders and with other engineers.

 I know how to:
 - React